kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ## Building The Corne Keyboard

 Before starting on my own, I wanted to see if anyone else in Turkey has already built a split keyboard.
-I found a subreddit called [MechIstanbul](https://www.reddit.com/r/mechistanbul/), there were lots of split keyboard builds.
-Although the subreddit itself seemed to be inactive, I realized that their Telegram group were still very active and there, I asked some of the questions I had in mind to the experts directly. :) Especially a member named Erdem (yes, we share the same name), helped me a lot about which parts he himself ordered and from where while building his own Corne keyboards.
+I found a subreddit called [MechIstanbul](https://www.reddit.com/r/mechistanbul/), where there were lots of split keyboard builds.
+Although the subreddit itself seemed to be inactive, I realized that their [Telegram group](https://t.me/mechistanbul) was still very active.
+There, I asked some of the questions I had in mind to the experts directly. :) Especially a member named Erdem (yes, we share the same name), who helped me a lot with which parts to order and from where for building a Corne keyboard.

 After having a better sense of which parts I need to order.
 I bought all the parts that were essential for a split Corne keyboard through AliExpress.
 Specifically, I used all of my monthly order limitations for the following items (each order under a 30 EUR cost):

-- **100 XDA keycaps.** There was no particular reason behind this choice.
+- 100 XDA keycaps.
+There was no particular reason behind this choice.
 I was just browsing keycaps, and these simply looked nice.

-- **110 Outemu Silent Yellow switches.** I wanted my split keyboard to be relatively quiet.
-I went with Outemu instead of Cherry MX mainly because they were cheaper, and the sound tests I watched online did not mean any significant difference to me.
+- 110 Outemu Silent Yellow switches.
+I wanted my split keyboard to be relatively quiet.
+I went with Outemu instead of Cherry MX mainly because they were cheaper.
+The sound tests I watched online did not mean any significant difference to me.

-- **5 NRF52840 MCUs.** These basically share the same interfaces and functionalities as nice!nano MCUs, but they are much cheaper.
+- 5 NRF52840 MCUs.
+These basically share the same interfaces and functionalities as nice!nano MCUs, but they are much cheaper.

-- **A Corne PCB kit**, which includes the Corne circuit boards, diodes, hot swappable sockets (so that the switches are not soldered directly to the board and can be easily replaced later), TRRS jacks, and similar components.
+- A Corne PCB kit, which includes the Corne circuit boards, diodes, hot swappable sockets (so that the switches are not soldered directly to the board and can be easily replaced later), TRRS jacks, and similar components.

-- **Upper and lower plates** to sandwich the PCB.
+- Upper and lower plates to sandwich the PCB.
 These serve both as a protective layer and as an aesthetic element.

 If you are further interested, you can see the list of all parts with their costs through this [X reply.](https://x.com/kugurerdem/status/1953458825245364394/photo/1)